(BSc) Bachelor of Science

 C3 is assessed in many practicals in Years 1 and 2 and in theory exams in Year 1 to 3.

-C4 is assessed in the summer course (laboratory or field) and practicals in Year 2.
+C4 is assessed in the summer field course and practicals in Year 2.

 C5 is assessed in several Year 2 practicals, the skills module and in the final year Research Project module.